Should I feed pollen substitute to my bees?

 Even so, I don’t think heavy use of pollen substitutes produces the healthiest bees.
 Study after study has shown that a diet of assorted natural pollen is the very best bee food, capable of stimulating good immune response and long lives.
 The producers of substitutes have gone to great effort to replicate the amino acid profiles bees need, but for some reason, substitutes are less than perfect.

 Here on the Pacific Northwest coast, I would never give pollen substitute before the winter solstice.
 There are two reasons for this.
 First, we have plenty of fall pollen which the bees collect as long as the temperature is warm enough to fly.
 Second, pollen is required to rear brood, but brood-rearing is at its lowest point in November and December, so not much pollen is required.
-The small amount they need was stored during the fall flow.
+The small amount they need was stored during the fall flow, or is stored in the bodies of the winter bees.

 An interesting thing about pollen substitute is that is doesn’t do much to stimulate brood production unless it is accompanied by nectar or syrup.
 It seems that the presence of nectar or thin syrup stimulates brood production, and pollen (or substitute) allows brood rearing to proceed.